Proyectos1-FDI-UCM/c2021-Grupo08/README.md

 - ✨Alejandro Martínez Fernández✨
 - ✨Enrique Juan Gamboa✨

->A steam technician, Sinrie, is tasked to maintain your mayor's eccentric house.
+>A steam technician, Sinrie, is tasked to maintain her mayor's eccentric house.
 Suddenly, she finds herself locked in a >twisted maze!
 Her Prototype House Order Neuroliser can move different rooms of the maze as it were a slide puzzle, but she >must be aware of the numerous perils that may await in every corner!
 >Help Sinrie escape the maze!

 ## Website